 Her character can be further understood within a context of black British feminist activism that is now, in the second decade of the twenty-first-century, being recovered, archived and celebrated in local and national institutions in the UK.
 Testimonies from black feminist activists reveal a commitment to what has been termed “political blackness” or a black socialist internationalist politics shaped by their experience of a “diaspora of Empire within the nation” (Williams 1999).
 Like the mother’s activism, theirs was shaped both by the demands of specific, geographically located, multiply diasporic communities and an anti-colonial and anti-imperialist ideology.
-As interviewees in The Heart of the Race (2018/1985) explain, theirs was a politics of affiliation, of shared histories, rather than of a corporeal or narrowly defined cultural identity:
+As interviewees in Heart of the Race (2018/1985) explain, theirs was a politics of affiliation, of shared histories, rather than of a corporeal or narrowly defined cultural identity:

 Despite the differences in our histories and our culture, the racism in this society affects the Black community as a whole.
 Afro-Caribbean as well as Asian women are victims of deportations and Home Office surveillance tactics … Asian youths as well as Afro-Caribbean youths are harassed and victimised by the police.
 During 1981, the most serious of all charges during the uprisings were made against Asian youths in Bradford” (Bryan, Dadzie and Scafe 2018, 171).

 Interviewees who discuss their involvement with the Peace Movement for example, argue that for a black British feminist, the politics of peace necessitates an international context that takes into account the raced politics of global capital: “uranium mining in Namibia, the nuclear testing that’s been going on on the Aboriginal’s land” (175).
-Such internationalism brings together activists who identify differently in relation to nation and culture, but whose practice of interconnection and collectivity works to strengthen political opposition (Ambikaipaker 2016), thus creating a multiply diasporic or post-diasporic space of political activism.
+Such internationalism brings together activists who identify differently in relation to nation and culture, but whose practice of interconnection and collectivity works to strengthen a liberationist politics (Ambikaipaker 2016), thus creating a multiply diasporic or post-diasporic space of political activism.
 Theirs is a way of organising that opposes the politics of nationalism and refuses narrow identitarian categories.
 In Swing Time such post-diasporic spaces are in part constructed around its focus on the mother’s activism: her regular attendance at Saturday demonstrations, her commitment to nuclear disarmament, her affiliation with the politics of the IRA and the Tamil Tigers, her opposition to the shrinking state.

 The politics of blackness: “Our People!
 Our People!
 I am a Duck!
 I am a duck!
 Quack and babble” (Smith 2016, 311)